Okipa/laravel-toggle-switch-button/README.md

 4. (optional) ***string*** $label_string : set the label that will appear before the toggle switch button

 ## Customize styles
-Include the CSS or SASS file from the `[target your composer vendor directory]/okipa/laravel-toggle-switch-button/styles` directory to your project and override it.
+Include the CSS or SASS file from the `[composer_vendor_directory]/okipa/laravel-toggle-switch-button/styles` directory to your project and override it.

 If you use SASS, you can override the following variables **before** the package SASS file import.
 Check the following example for a bootstrap use :
 ```